Fishing in India: Issues

+Climate change along with habitat destruction and other anthropogenic environmental damages have reduced fish stocks within India's exclusive economic zone, leading some fishers to take riskier trips into international waters.

 Aquaculture

 Carp

 Carp farming in the country started between 1970 and 1980 due to the demonstrated high production levels of 8 to 10 tonnes/hectare/year in an incubation center.
 Late 1980s saw the dawn of aquaculture in India and transformed fish culture into a more modern enterprise.
 With the economic liberalization of the early 1990s, fishing industry got a major investment boost.

 India's breeding and culture technologies include primarily different species of carp, including the important Indian major carp species (notably catla, mrigal and rohu); other species such as catfish, murrel and prawns are recent additions.
 The culture systems adopted in the country vary greatly depending on the input available in any particular region as well as on the investment capabilities of the farmer.
 While extensive aquaculture is carried out in comparatively large water bodies with stocking of the fish seed as the only input beyond utilising natural productivity, elements of fertilisation and feeding have been introduced into semi-intensive culture.
 The different culture systems in Indian practice include: